UPCOMING SECRET MOVIE

 $5 Secret Movie

 Be the first to see new and innovative films before they are widely released.
 Witness a diverse range of cinema, including independent films, documentaries, foreign films, and more!
 Join us for this exclusive screening and be among the first to experience groundbreaking cinema!
-Previously Shown: DIDI, BETWEEN THE TEMPLES, MY OLD ASS, MEMOIR OF A SNAIL, THE ORDER, SEPTEMBER 5TH, THE LAST SHOWGIRL, BRING THEM DOWN, NOVOCAINE, DROP.
+Previously Shown: DIDI, BETWEEN THE TEMPLES, MY OLD ASS, MEMOIR OF A SNAIL, THE ORDER, SEPTEMBER 5TH, THE LAST SHOWGIRL, BRING THEM DOWN, NOVOCAINE, DROP, JANE AUSTEN WRECKED MY LIFE, BRING HER BACK, THE LIFE OF CHUCK.

 PREVIOUSLY SHOWN